dangoslen/changelog-enforcer/README.md

 `skipLabel` - default: `Skip-Changelog`
 * the name of a GitHub label that skips execution of the Changelog Enforcer.
 This is useful for small changes such as configuration that doesn't need to be reflected in the changelog.
 By using a label, the developer and any reviewer can agree if the change should be reflected in the changelog, and if not can apply a label.
 The Changelog Enforcer will re-check if the `labeled` and `unlabeled` event types are specified in the workflow.

+### Creating Releases Automatically
+Using this Action and the [Changelog Reader](https://github.com/mindsers/changelog-reader-action), plus a few standard GitHub created Actions, we can keep the changelog of a project up to date and create a GitHub release automatically with contents from the changelog.
+See this project's [release.yml](./.github/workflows/release.yml) for how to set up a simple workflow to create a new release based on a `VERSION` file and a changelog.